tlongren/docker-wordpress-nginx-ssh/README.md

 # docker-wordpress-nginx-ssh
 A Dockerfile that installs the latest wordpress, nginx, php-apc and php-fpm, and openssh.
-Based heavily on [this](https://registry.hub.docker.com/u/oskarhane/docker-wordpress-nginx-ssh/).
+Based heavily on [this](https://registry.hub.docker.com/u/oskarhane/docker-wordpress-nginx-ssh/). **NOW INCLUDING A WORKING SSH SETUP!**

 ###Todo: